-The mobile gaming industry is growing rapidly, nearly outpacing the PC market.
-Here’s a look at some of the leading companies in this space.
+The mobile gaming industry is growing rapidly, outpacing the PC market.
+Learn about the top mobile gaming companies here.

-Grandview Research states that the primary propellers behind mobile gaming revenue growth are advertisement, game purchases and in-app purchases.
-Mobile games are typically accessed through three core operating systems (OS): Apple’s (NASDAQ:AAPL) iOS, Windows and Android.
+For its part, Grand View Research states that the primary propellers behind mobile gaming revenue growth are advertisement, game purchases and in-app purchases.
+Mobile games are typically accessed through three core operating systems: Apple’s (NASDAQ:AAPL) iOS, Windows and Android.

-As the mobile market gains momentum, here the Investing News Network takes a look at the top eight mobile gaming companies, ranked in order of market cap.
-The list was compiled using Investing.com’s stock screener, with numbers and figures accurate as of market close on August 9, 2019.
+As the mobile market gains momentum, here’s a look at the 10 top mobile gaming companies, ranked in order of market cap.
+All data and figures were accurate as of October 22, 2020.

 Microsoft operates Xbox Game Studios, formerly known as Microsoft Studios, which encompasses 15 independent gaming studios.
 Rebranded in February 2019, Xbox Game Studios owns Minecraft, Halo, Kung Fu Chaos and Age of Empires.
 Microsoft will allow Xbox games to be transferable from console to mobile through xCloud and will focus on titles like Forza Horizon 4 to usher in this transition.

-Tencent released its PC emulator for PlayerUnknown’s Battlegrounds (PUGB) Mobile in July 2019.
+The world’s largest gaming company by revenue, Tencent released its PC emulator for PlayerUnknown’s Battlegrounds (PUBG) Mobile in July 2019.
 It allows users to play the mobile game on their PCs.
-PUGB Mobile is the company’s most popular game, according to monthly active users.
+PUBG Mobile is the company’s most popular game, according to monthly active users.
 The multiplayer battle royale game is available on Android and iOS.

 Tencent also owns games such as League of Legends and Hearthstone.
 As one of the leading esports studios in the world, League of Legends creator Riot Games has sold franchises for US$10 million.

-With hallmark games including Candy Crush and Hearthstone, Activision Blizzard has a long history in the mobile gaming market.
+With hallmark games including Candy Crush Saga and Hearthstone, Activision Blizzard has a long history in the mobile gaming market.
 As the gaming titan behind PC and console games World of Warcraft, StarCraft, Overwatch and Call of Duty, Activision Blizzard has had an interesting history in trying to transition some of these games onto mobile.
-According to Pocket Gamer, Activision Blizzard has released and then canceled at least 20 mobile games.
+According to Pocket Gamer, the company has released and then canceled at least 20 mobile games.